sdankeXTAIN/neo4j-php-ogm/README.md

 For questions, please open a new thread on [StackOverflow](https://stackoverflow.com) with the `graphaware`, `neo4j` and `neo4j-php-ogm` tags.

-For isses, please raise a Github issue in the repository.
+For issues, please raise a Github issue in the repository.

 ## License